Onondaga Lake: Mission of Sainte Marie

 The Old French Fort at the Mission of Sainte Marie was the site of an early attempt by French Jesuits and colonists to establish a base in Central New York.
 In the 1930s, the remains of the original fort were replaced with what was claimed to be a "replica" or reconstruction of the site.
-Research since then has revealed that it was a poor imitation.
+Subsequent research has revealed that it was a poor imitation.

-During the 1980s, a decision was made to replace the structure with a historically accurate reconstruction.
+In the 1980s, a decision was made to replace the structure with a historically accurate reconstruction.
 In addition, a visitor's center was built.
 This is used for the display of archeological artifacts recovered from the area, in a more accurate and "hands on" living museum.

-As of January 1, 2013 the Onondaga Historical Association (OHA) took over management of the Onondaga County facility known as "Sainte Marie among the Iroquois" located on the eastern shore of Onondaga Lake.
+As of January 1, 2013, the Onondaga Historical Association (OHA) took over management of the Onondaga County facility known as "Sainte Marie among the Iroquois" located on the eastern shore of Onondaga Lake.
 The site is currently planning to repurpose the facility into a Haudenosaunee (Iroquois) Heritage Center named Skä•noñh Center – Great Law of Peace Center.
 Skä•noñh, is an Onondaga welcoming greeting meaning Peace and Wellness.